 Life after treatment for cervical cancer

-For most women, the cancer experience doesn’t end on the last day of treatment.
+For most people, the cancer experience doesn’t end on the last day of treatment.
 Life after cancer treatment can present its own challenges.
 You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.

-Some women say that they feel pressure to return to “normal life”.
+Some people say that they feel pressure to return to “normal life”.
 It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.

 For more on this, see Living well after cancer.

 - Dealing with feelings of sadness